 I did some prep work yesterday.

 John requested a chocolate pie as our dessert, something I was happy to make over the traditional Pumpkin or Pecan.
 It’s my grandmother’s recipe and the one her mother made: an old-fashioned custard style pie made with egg yolks, whole milk, sugar, and a lot of patience.
-As was typical of previous generations, it’s a base that can be customized to make chocolatepiebanana pudding or coconut cream pie, as well.
+As was typical of previous generations, it’s a base that can be customized to make banana pudding or coconut cream pie, as well.

 It takes an hour (or more) to make, and that hour of stirring the custard on low connects me with three generations of women.